On the $q$-Bessel Fourier transform: Introduction

 \section{Introduction}

-In the mathematical literature one finds many articles which deal with the theory of $q$-Fourier analysis associated with the $q$-Hankel transform.
-This theory finds its origins in an important article of H.T.
-Koornwinder and R.F.
-Swarttouw [5].
-The two authors proved that the $q$-Bessel functions of Hahn-Exton satisfy an orthogonality relation, which gives a rigorous proof.
-They noticed that the $q$-Hankel transform would be an involutive isometric operator of the $\L$ space.
-Our goal is to give a detailed proof of this important result.
-It should be noticed that in [1] we provided the mains results of $q$-Fourier analysis in particular that the $q$-Hankel transform is prolonged on the $\L$ space like an isometric involutive operator.
-But we used the positivity of the $q$-Bessel translation operator in order to show these results.
-These property is not ensured for any $q$ in the interval $]0,1[$.
-Thus, we will prove some main results of $q$-Fourier analysis without the positivity of the $q$-Bessel translation operator, which are the following
+In the recent mathematical literature one finds many articles which deal with the theory of $q$-Fourier analysis associated with the $q$-Hankel transform.
+This theory was elaborated first by Koornwinder and R.F.
+Swarttouw \cite{K} and then by Fitouhi and Al \cite{D1, F2}.

+It should be noticed that in \cite{D1} we provided the mains results of $q$ -Fourier analysis in particular that the $q$-Hankel transform is extended to the $\mathcal{L}_{q,2,\nu}$ space like an isometric operator.
+Often we use the crucial properties namely the positivity of the $q$-Bessel translation operator to prove some results but these last property is not ensured for any $q$ in the interval $]0,1[$.
+Thus, we will prove some main results of $q$ -Fourier analysis without the positivity argument especially the following statments:

-$\bullet$ Inversion Formula in the $\Lp$ spaces with $p\geq 1$.
+- Inversion Formula in the $\mathcal{L}_{q,p,\nu}$ spaces with $p\geq 1$.

-$\bullet$ Plancherel Formula in the $\Lp\cap\l$ spaces with $p>2$.
+- Plancherel Formula in the $\mathcal{L}_{q,p,\nu}\cap\mathcal{L}_{q,1,\nu}$ spaces with $p>2$.

-$\bullet$ Plancherel Formula in the $\L$ spaces.
+- Plancherel Formula in the $\mathcal{L}_{q,2,\nu}$ spaces.